Duet3D/wiki-content/User_manual/Overview/Getting_started_Duet_3_MB6XD.md

 ## Optional extras

 * Duet 3 expansion board(s) and/or tool boards
 * RJ11 twisted pair cables to connect the expansion board(s).
 When connecting a Duet 3 main board to an expansion board, or connecting two expansion boards together, the cable wiring must be straight-through.
 Only a single twisted pair is required, connected to pins 3 and 4 (the middle 2 pins) of the connector.
-Pins 2 and 6 on the version 0.6  Duet 3 main board are the connections for the secondary CAN bus, but the firmware does not use this yet.
+There are pins on the Duet 3 mainboard for the secondary CAN bus, but the firmware does not use this yet.
 * 2-core red/black cable to daisy chain power to the expansion board(s)

 # Getting started